-While I’m using an Indian inspired seasoning, these garbanzo beans are a great vessel for all sorts of different flavors and seasoning combinations.
-Try roasted chickpeas with buffalo, ranch, mediterranean, barbecue, salt & vinegar, and whatever else you like!
+While I’m using an Indian inspired seasoning for a taste explosion, these garbanzo beans are a great vessel for all sorts of different flavors and seasoning combinations.
+Try roasted chickpeas with buffalo, ranch, Mediterranean, barbecue, salt & vinegar, and whatever else you like!

 - 15-ounce can cooked chickpeas, drained